inblockio/aqua-docs/Aqua_Whitepaper.md

 For more on this topic, please read the [Aqua Identity Protocol](https://github.com/inblockio/aqua-docs/blob/main/Aqua_Identity_Protocol.md).

+### Domain
+A domain is a unique namespace attributed to an account.
+It allows us to manage services and files within that namespace creating a domain of data governance After granted permissions, additional accounts can be added to share control over a domain or singular assets.
+To enforce boundaries of a domain, additional software like the [Guardian](Guardian.md) is required.

+E.g. by setting up the a data vault with your account it becomes your domain of data governance.

 ### Revision

 A revision is the smallest portable entity within the AQP.
 Multiple revisions